UCLALibrary/research-tips/_tutorials/2022-11-16-cv-resume-coverletter.markdown

 # List all the learning outcomes for the resource.
 #
 learning-outcomes:
-    - a list
+    - the fundamentals of a resume
-    - of learning outcome
+    - components of a resume
-    - statements
-    - starting with verbs
+    - Specific sets of skills to highlight in your resume
+    - Fundamentals and differences between a resume and CV -Which scenarios fit better for creating a CV
+    -You will learn how to write a cover letter
+    -There will be information to prepare you and get you started with your document
 #
 # ACCESSIBILITY INFO
 # NOTE special formatting of the info in this section!!